nus-cs2113-AY2223S2/ip/docs/README.md

 ```
 mark 2
 _________________
-Good job!
-I've marked this item as done:
+Finally done this task?
+You could have done it earlier.
 [D][X] to swim (by: 20-10-2020 06:00 PM)
 _________________
 ```

-### `unmark` - Unmark an item as not done
+### `unmark` - Unmark a reminder as not done

-Marks a specific item as not done using the **number** shown from the list.
+Marks a specific reminder as not done using the **number** shown from the list.

 Format: `unmark (no)`

 Expected output:

-Shows the item that has been marked as not done.
+Shows the reminder that has been marked as not done.
 ```
 unmark 2
 _________________
-OK, I've marked this item as not done yet:
+I thought you told me this task was done???
 [D][ ] to swim (by: 20-10-2020 06:00 PM)
 _________________
 ```